Pankhil07/MLOps_Project/reports/README.md

 >
 > Answer:

---- We used Engine and Bucket.
-Engine is a VM which helps gain GPU access to run our model faster and Buckets are used for data dtorage purpouses. ---
+--- We used an Engine and Bucket.
+The engine is a VM which helps gain GPU access to run our model faster and Buckets are used for data storage purposes. ---

 ### Question 18